 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-In the United States, there were 60,200 jobs for Mapping Technician in 2016.
+There were about 60,200 jobs for Mapping Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Mapping Technician by 2026.
-The BLS estimates 7,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,200 job openings in this field each year.

 The states with the most job growth for Mapping Technician are North Dakota, Utah, and Texas.
 Watch out if you plan on working in Alaska, Maine, or Washington.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Mapping Technician ranges between $27,360 and $74,110.

 Mapping Technicians who work in California, Alaska, or Massachusetts, make the highest salaries.